-East Africa’s otherworldly beauty across the plains and forests, and its collection of historic sites, ancient towns and thousands of wildlife animals ought to ignite the adventurous spirit of locals but sadly, most tourists are foreigners.
+East Africa’s otherworldly beauty across the plains and forests, and its collection of historic sites, ancient towns and thousands of wildlife animals ought to ignite the adventurous spirit of locals.
+Sadly, most tourists are foreigners.
 Most Africans, especially Kenyans, only travel during national holidays like Christmas.
-They travel mostly to visit their relatives in their ancestral homes.
+They travel to visit relatives in their ancestral homes.
 There’s a significant population to convert into ardent travellers.

 Here are the most common reasons we give for not travelling often, and solutions.